 Wholesaling real estate is a popular strategy for beginners and those who want to learn more about the business.
 It's one of the few real estate investing strategies that allow you to earn large sums without actually purchasing property yet still gain first-hand experience in the field.
 As a result, it's a great way to start building connections and networking with other investors in your area.

-Here is a closer look at how to wholesale real estate in Utah and what you can do to get started.
+Here is a closer look at how to wholesale real estate in Utah and what you can do to get started:

 Wholesaling is a real estate investing technique that involves finding deals on behalf of other real estate investors.
 House flippers and landlords are always on the lookout for new investment properties.
-But, it can often be stressful and time-consuming to locate off-market properties and negotiate with the owner to get a good price.
+However, it can often be stressful and time-consuming to locate off-market properties and negotiate with the owner to get a good price.
 Instead, they will often work with wholesalers who will take that burden off their shoulders.

 Wholesalers act as a middleman between the homeowner and the end buyer.
 Your job is to look for distressed properties that you can purchase at a steep discount, often because the owner is behind on the mortgage, taxes, or maintenance.